 US News gives us some interesting statistics on typical high school grade point averages.
-The average female student’s GPA is 3.10, while the average male student’s GPA is 2.90.
-These statistics give you a realistic benchmark for evaluating your own GPA but think of this as a starting point.
+The average GPA for female students in high school is 3.10, while the average male student’s GPA is 2.90.
+These statistics on grade point averages give you a realistic benchmark for evaluating your own GPA, but think of this as a starting point.
 There are additional considerations you will want to keep in mind such as the issue of weighted or unweighted GPA.
 If your school uses weighted GPAs, comparing your weighted GPA against these benchmarks can give you the wrong impression about where you stand.

 How Admissions Counselors Standardize High School Grade Point Averages

-The existence of weighted GPAs can make it challenging to compare some students’ work against the national average.
+The concept of weighted GPAs can make it challenging to compare some students’ work against the national average.
 This is because the rating scales are different.
-To successfully compare a weighted GPA against the average and find out whether you have a good GPA, it’s necessary to understand the system by which your desired school computes high school grade point averages.
+To compare a weighted GPA against the average and find out whether you have a good GPA, it’s necessary to understand how your chosen school computes high school grade point averages.

-The National Center for Education Statistics and some academic institutions use what’s known as Carnegie units to create a standardized comparison system.
+The National Center for Education Statistics and some academic institutions use Carnegie units to create a standardized system to calculate grade point average.
 This system is based on classes featuring 120 hours of classroom instruction.
-To accurately compute the number of Carnegie units you’ve taken, you’ll need to have access to both your grades and the corresponding information regarding the number of course credits for each class.
-The NCES has an article called “How is grade point average calculated?” that has more information you may find helpful on this topic.
+To compute the number of Carnegie units you’ve taken, you’ll need to have access to both your grades and the number of course credits for each class.
+The NCES published an article called “How is grade point average calculated?” that has more information you may find helpful on this topic.

 What’s a Good GPA if You’re Seeking Admission to a Selective Academic Institution?

-If you want to attend an Ivy League school, you’ll want your GPA to be as close to 4.0 as possible.
-If your high school uses a weighted system that includes additional credits for more challenging course material such as advanced placement or IB classes, ideally your GPA would be over 4.0.
+If you want to attend an Ivy League school, you’ll want your cumulative GPA to be as close to 4.0 as possible.
+If your high school uses a weighted system that includes additional credits for more challenging course material such as advanced placement or IB classes, the you’ll want your GPA to be over 4.0.

-A perfect 4.0 GPA is not essential for admittance to Ivy League schools.
-Your odds of gaining admittance to a highly selective school are still quite good if your GPA is above 3.7.
-While it is possible to attend a selective school if your GPA is below 3.7, you’ll have to show impressive results in other areas of your application.
+A perfect 4.0 GPA is not essential for admittance to these prestigious schools.
+Your odds of getting into to a highly selective school are still quite good if your GPA is above 3.7.
+While it is possible to attend a selective school if your GPA is below 3.7, you’ll have to show impressive results to college admissions officers in other areas of your application.

-What is a Good High School GPA for an Ivy League School?
+What is a Good GPA for the Ivy League?

-The United States is home to eight universities that are collectively known as the Ivy League.
-These schools were some of the earliest established institutions of higher learning in North America.
-Several were in existence before the signing of the Declaration of Independence and the United States Constitution.
+The United States is home to eight universities known collectively as the Ivy League.
+These competitive universities were some of the first institutions of higher learning in North America.
+Several were founded before the signing of the Declaration of Independence and the United States Constitution.

 The Ivy League schools are Harvard, Princeton, Dartmouth, Brown, Yale, Columbia, Cornell, and the University of Pennsylvania.
-The country’s Ivy League universities possess some of the largest endowments of any educational facilities in the world, and their cumulative GPA expectations are just as impressive.
-For example, the average high school GPA for a student admitted to Harvard University is actually above 4.00, which is particularly impressive since most high schools operate on a GPA scale that only goes to 4.00.
+These universities have some of the largest endowments of any educational facilities in the world, and their cumulative GPA expectations are just as impressive.
+For example, the average GPA for a student admitted to Harvard University is actually above 4.00, which is particularly impressive since most high schools operate on a GPA scale that only goes to 4.00.

 A GPA higher than 4.00 represents superior academic performance.
-It means that a student has participated in advanced work in high school in Advanced Placement (AP) or honors classes and may have also submitted extra credit projects.
-High school students interested in attending Harvard or any of the Ivy League schools will need to score solid grades in rigorous classes to achieve a GPA at the very top of the traditional 4.00 scale.
+It means that a student has participated in advanced classes in high school such as Advanced Placement (AP classes) or honors classes and may have also submitted extra credit projects.
+High school students interested in attending competitive colleges like Harvard or any of the Ivy League schools will need to score solid grades in rigorous classes to achieve a GPA at the very top of the traditional 4.00 scale.

-What is a Good High School GPA for an American Public Ivy?
+What is a Good GPA for an American Public Ivy?

-Another tier of exceptionally well-regarded schools in the United States is known as the Public Ivies, and these schools have reputations that are close to or virtually match the traditional Ivy League schools like Harvard and Yale.
-There are eight original Public Ivy schools in the United States that include the University of Michigan at Ann Arbor, the University of North Carolina at Chapel Hill, the College of William and Mary, and the University of Vermont.
+Another tier of top schools in the United States is known as the Public Ivies.
+These top schools have reputations that match (or nearly match) the traditional Ivy League schools like Harvard and Yale.
+There are eight original Public Ivy schools in the United States.
+Examples include the University of Michigan at Ann Arbor, the University of North Carolina at Chapel Hill, the College of William and Mary, and the University of Vermont.

 Additional Public Ivies include Miami University in Ohio, the University of Texas at Austin, and the University of Virginia.
-The University of California at Los Angeles and the University of California at Berkley are considered by some to be the ninth and tenth members of the nation’s Public Ivies.
+Some consider the University of California at Los Angeles and the University of California at Berkley to be the ninth and tenth members of the nation’s Public Ivies.
 The Public Ivies are highly competitive top colleges known for exceptional academic performance.
-Average GPAs for students who are accepted are often as stratospheric as they are with the traditional Ivies.
+Average GPAs for students who are accepted are often as high as they are with the traditional Ivies.

-The average GPA for students who are accepted to the College of William and Mary is 4.24, which is actually higher than Harvard University, which sees its incoming freshmen have an average high school GPA of 4.18.
+The average GPA for students who are accepted to the College of William and Mary is 4.24.
+This is actually higher than Harvard University, which shows an average high school GPA of 4.18 for incoming freshmen.
 Achieving a 4.00 or higher GPA in high school usually means receiving A’s in virtually every class and also taking challenging classes that hold more weight.

 Class Rank and School Reputation May Impact the Quality of a Student’s GPA

-A 4.00 GPA is generally considered excellent, but the number of students from a student’s high school who also have 4.00 GPAs may influence whether that score is considered good or average.
-A high school with a reputation for difficult classes and rigorous teaching standards where a student earns a GPA of 3.50 may indicate better preparation for college than a student who earns a GPA of 4.00 at a school where a significant portion of the graduating class has ultra-high GPAs.
+In most cases, a 4.00 GPA is considered to be excellent.
+However, the number of students from a student’s high school who also have 4.00 GPAs may affect whether that score is considered good or average.
+GPAs of 3.5 from high schools with a reputation for difficult classes and rigorous teaching standards may indicate better preparation for college than a 4.0 GPA at a school where a significant portion of the graduating class has the highest GPA.

-Most high school students who apply to college will only be aware of what their chosen college requires for a minimum GPA.
-However, it may surprise students of the 21st century to learn that average GPAs have increased significantly over the last several decades.
-Averages published by ZDNet suggest that the average high school GPA in the 1950s was 2.52, but the average GPA by the 1990s was up to 3.11.
+Most students who apply to college are only aware of what their chosen college requires for a minimum GPA.
+However, it may surprise 21st century students to learn that average GPAs have increased significantly over the last several decades.
+GPAs published by ZDNet suggest that the average high school GPA in the 1950s was 2.52, but by the 1990s, the average GPA was up to 3.11.

 The study referenced by ZDNet revealed that average GPAs for public and private schools rose in tandem for several decades, but average GPAs at private schools started outpacing public schools by the end of the 20th century.
 As of the early 1990s, the average GPA for students at all schools across the country was 2.93.
 That average had increased to 3.11 by the mid-2000s.

-What do these averages tell the future college student of tomorrow?
+What do these averages tell the college student of tomorrow?
 In the next few decades, college applicants may see average GPAs as well as GPA requirements continue to increase.
 Other factors for college admissions requirements, including specific classes, test scores, volunteer work, and extracurricular activities may also continue to become increasingly important.
 Essentially, it may require a more difficult course load and better grades in the future in order for students to begin their college career with a good GPA.

-High school students who have future aspirations of attending college but who have low GPAs have some options available for increasing their grade point averages to acceptable levels.
-One route students may take is to enroll in classes that are considered easy where the student is likely to receive an A grade that will increase his or her overall GPA.
+Students who have future dreams of attending college but who have low GPAs have some options available for increasing their grade point averages before their final grades are issued.
+One route students may take is to enroll in easier classes.
+An A grade in these basic courses will increase the student’s overall GPA prior to college admissions.

-However, this method isn’t something that should be taken at every possible opportunity.
-It may help a student who has a GPA that is only slightly lower than the requirement for his or her chosen school, but it may backfire if the student takes too many easy classes.
+However, this “good grades” method isn’t always the answer.
+Grade inflation may help one student who has a GPA that is only slightly lower than the requirement for his or her chosen school, but it may backfire if the student takes too many easy classes.
 Substituting a few easy classes may help a student increase his or her GPA to 3.00 from 2.99.

-However, substituting a whole slate of easy classes may make it more difficult to gain college acceptance, particularly if the school has a strict acceptance policy.
-It’s also important that students make sure they take all of the high school classes required of their future college.
+However, substituting a whole slate of challenging courses for easy classes may make it more difficult to gain college acceptance, particularly if the school has a strict acceptance policy.
+It’s also important that students make sure they take all of the classes required of their future college.
 A student shouldn’t take an easy physical education class in place of a math class if that math class is required by the student’s college of choice, for example.
 At the end of the day, it may be more advantageous for students to develop better study habits to achieve good grades in more difficult classes.

 Importance of a Rigorous Curriculum Versus a High GPA

-An impressive high school GPA where a majority of the student’s classes are easy isn’t nearly as impressive as a slightly lower high school GPA that comes from a schedule packed with honors and Advanced Placement courses.
-A student with a GPA that’s slightly below average may still receive a college acceptance letter in the mail if he or she takes difficult and demanding high school courses.
+An impressive high school GPA when a majority of the student’s classes are easy isn’t nearly as impressive as a slightly lower GPA that comes from a schedule packed with honors and Advanced Placement courses.
+Moreover, a student with a GPA that’s slightly below average may still receive a college acceptance letter in the mail if he or she takes difficult and demanding high school courses.

-A high school guidance counselor may be one of the best allies a student has in choosing an appropriate high school curriculum.
-It may behoove a high school student to speak with his or her counselor to determine what type of classes might be necessary to gain acceptance to a particular school.
+A school guidance counselor may be one of the best allies a student has in choosing an appropriate high school curriculum.
+It may benefit a high school student to speak with his or her counselor to determine what type of classes might be necessary to get into to a particular school.
 When deciding whether to accept students, admissions officers at a particular college may place a greater emphasis on a rigorous curriculum than an ultra-high GPA.